ayca96/ayca96/README.md

 ## Socials
 <div align="center">
 <p> "Power is all about how a person feels.
-With a little courage, you can achieve anything."</p>
+With a little courage, you can achieve anything."
+(Shifu)</p>
 </div>

 <div align="center">